REPRODUCTION -1

 2) FRAGMENTATION

-Is the reproduction where by an organism breaks physically into two or more parts with identical feature with parent.
+Is the reproduction whereby an organism breaks physically into two or more parts with identical features to the parent.

 Each of the parts grows to be a complete organism.
-Examples of organism that practice fragmentation are flatworms etc
+Examples of organisms that practice fragmentation are flatworms.

 3) MULTIPLE FISSION (SPORULATION)

-This is the type of reproduction where by organism produce organism by reproductive cells called spores
+This is the type of reproduction whereby organisms produce offspring by reproductive cells called spores.

-Spores are small unicellular structures which contain reproductive cell.
-The spores develop from a single cell from a structure know sporangium.
-When the sporangium is fully developed, they burst to release the spores to the ground.
-When land on a suitable environment germinate into new organisms.
+Spores are small unicellular structures which contain reproductive cells.
+The spores develop from a single cell from a structure known as sporangium.
+When the sporangium is fully developed, it bursts to release the spores to the ground.
+When they land on a suitable environment, they germinate into new organisms.

-Examples of organisms that reproduce by sporulation include fungi, mosses, ferns and amoeba.
-In amoeba multiple fission only occur when environmental condition do not favor binary fission such as drought.
+Examples of organisms that reproduce by sporulation include fungi, mosses, ferns, and amoeba.
+In amoeba, multiple fission only occurs when environmental conditions do not favor binary fission such as drought.

-Spores are produced in specialized structures known as sporangia, but in ferns are called sorus and in moses are sometimes known as capsules.
+Spores are produced in specialized structures known as sporangia, but in ferns are called sorus and in mosses are sometimes known as capsules.

 Spore formation